 Also the average person pays $541 on health insurance premium, per person, per month (source: ValuePenguin.com).

 With the Gold plan you pay $235 'premium' per person, per month

 You save approx. $306 from the national average, per person, per month.

 Put this $306 (or at least a portion of that amount) in a savings account every month and it will be easy to pay any doctor's bill when you need it.

-If the doctors visit requires lab work, testing, a follow up, and the total bills for a medical event add up to be over $1,000, then you can submit all your bills to CHM.
+If the doctors visit requires lab work, testing, a follow up (etc. etc.), and the total bills for this medical event add up to be $1,000 or more, then you can submit all your bills to CHM.
 You will have a $1,000 yearly deductible and CHM will reimburse you the difference (with the Gold plan).
 If you already have met your PR/deductible then you will get reimbursed in full (however you can not submit a medical event until your total bills ad up to be $1,000 or more).